mrvishnuyt/predictiveanalytics/README.md

-Of course, here is a professional README file for your GitHub repository.

 Predictive Analytics Web Application

 A full-stack web application for performing predictive analytics.
 This project uses a Python backend for data processing and machine learning and a modern JavaScript framework for the user interface.

 📖 Table of Contents